WernherVonDown/serverlessTelegramMemeBot/README.md

 **Discription**
 This bot supports two languages english and russion.
 It depends on what language is using a device.
 Default language is english.
-There are three roles: admin, moderator, user for this bot.
+There are three roles: admin, moderator and user.

 Admin can:
 * get meme